JESSICA GRESKO, Associated Press

 Pham arrived last week at the NIH Clinical Center in Bethesda, Maryland.
 She had been flown there from Texas Presbyterian Hospital in Dallas.

-Pham is one of two nurses in Dallas who became infected with Ebola while treating Thomas Eric Duncan, who died of the virus Oct.
-8.
+Pham is one of two nurses in Dallas who became infected with Ebola while treating Thomas Eric Duncan, who traveled to the United States from Liberia and died of the virus Oct.
+8. Liberia is one of three West Africa countries hardest hit by the Ebola outbreak.

 The second nurse, Amber Vinson, is being treated at Emory University Hospital in Atlanta, which on Friday issued a statement saying she “is making good progress” and that tests no longer detect virus in her blood.
 But Emory said it had no discharge date for Vinson yet, as she continues to receive supportive care.